4 Healthy Home Design Planning Tips for Asthma and Allergy Sufferers

-You also want to think about ventilation within these rooms, and install vents above the stove and in the ceilings.
+You also want to think about ventilation within these rooms and install vents above the stove and in the ceilings.
 This ensures air will flow to the outside of the home.
 This requires working with your architect on the overall home design and layout, and with the central air designer to situate ductwork accordingly.

 Paint and Finish Coatings

 During the completion of your home, there will many types of varnish, stain and finish applied to the interior and exterior of your home.
-This includes wall paint, stain and finish for your trim and stairs.
+This includes wall paint, stain and finishes for your trim and stairs.

 These products can contain VOC’s, which impact your indoor air quality.
-Luckily, many finish companies are aware of the growing concern around VOC’s level, and have taken steps to provide solutions.
-Ecos Paints, is one company that has developed zero-VOC coatings for most interior and exterior surface applications.
+Luckily, many finish companies are aware of the growing concern around VOC’s level and have taken steps to provide solutions.
+Ecos Paints is one company that has developed zero-VOC coatings for most interior and exterior surface applications.
 They also offer odor and VOC absorbing paints that improve indoor air quality.

 You can also take steps to avoid having to apply finish products in the home by using a prefinished hardwood floor like those finished with Carlisle Custom Coat.
-This finish contains no measureable VOC’s making it an ideal choice for allergy or asthma sufferers.
+This finish contains no measurable VOC’s making it an ideal choice for allergy or asthma sufferers.